|Account Links: Account Login | Apply for Handicap Certificate | Create PHRF Web Account | Locate your PHRF Region|

 Section 5.1 - The officers of this Association shall consist of a President, Vice President, Secretary, and Treasurer, who shall be elected from among the membership of the Association by the Board of Delegates at its annual meeting and shall serve without compensation for the ensuing Year, except that any officer may be removed by the Board of Delegates at anytime with or without cause.
 The immediate past President shall continue to serve as an officer of the Association until the term of the current president expires.
 Vacancies shall be temporarily filled by the Executive Committee and shall be permanently filled by the Board of Delegates either at the Annual Board of

-Delegates meeting or a Special Meeting called by the President.
+Delegates meeting or a Special Meeting called by the President or a Board collaboration.
 No person shall hold more than one office at the same time except that one person may hold the offices of Secretary and Treasurer.

-Section 5.2 - The President of the Association shall be selected from among them membership of the association and subject to the board of Delegates, shall be the Chief Executive Officer of the Association, shall preside at meetings of the Board of Delegates and shall have other duties as may be assigned to him/her by the Board of Delegates.
+Section 5.2 - The President of the Association shall be selected from among the membership of the Association and subject to the board of Delegates, shall be the Chief Executive Officer of the Association, shall preside at meetings of the Board of Delegates and shall have other duties as may be assigned to him/her by the Board of Delegates.

 Section 5.3 - Two Vice Presidents of the Association shall be selected from among the membership of the association: one from Region IV and one from the remaining regions as defined by CBYRA.
 They shall assist the President in the performance of his/her duties, shall preside in his/her absence and shall have other duties as may be assigned to him/her by the Board of Delegates or the President.